vige-vota/auth/js/README.md

     ├── apps
-    │   ├── admin-ui                   # Admin UI for handling login, registration, administration, and account management ├── keycloak-theme                 # Maven build for the Keycloak theme ├── libs
+    │   ├── admin-ui                   # Admin UI for handling login, registration, administration, and account management ├── keycloak-theme                 # Maven build for the Keycloak theme │                                  # and manage security for those applications and manage authorization of resources ├── ...
-    │   └── keycloak-masthead          # Keycloak Masthead library for an easy way to bring applications into the Keycloak ecosystem, allow users to access
-    │                                  # and manage security for those applications and manage authorization of resources ├── ...